spacetelescope/jwst/docs/jwst/wavecorr/description.rst

 Note that this computation can only be performed for the primary slit in the exposure, which is given in the "FXD_SLIT" keyword.
-The positions of sources in any additional slits cannot be estimated and therefore the wavelength correction is only applied to the primary slit.
+The positions of sources in any additional slits cannot be estimated and therefore the wavelength correction is only applied to the primary slit.\ :sup:`1`

 The estimated position of the source within the primary slit (in the dispersion direction) is then used in the same manner as described above